-I missed the deadline – what should I do now?
+I missed the tax deadline – what should I do now?

-Funnily enough, HMRC have made paying your tax bill very accessible – click here to find out the various ways to pay.
-If you can’t afford to pay the tax you owe, you may be able to set up a payment plan by logging into your Government Gateway account or by contacting HMRC’s Payment Support Service.
+If you’re concerned about the tax due, you may be able to set up a Budget Payment Plan by logging into your Government Gateway account or by contacting HMRC’s Payment Support Service.
 We recommend contacting them as soon as possible to avoid further penalties and unnecessary stress.

 - File up to 3 months late: you’ll get a fixed penalty of £100